 Binghamton is a medium-sized city located in the state of New York.
 With a population of 46,032 people and 22 constituent neighborhoods, Binghamton is the 21st largest community in New York.
-Much of the housing stock in Binghamton was built prior to World War II, making it one of the older and more historic cities in the country.
+Binghamton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities, Binghamton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Binghamton are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Binghamton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Binghamton is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Binghamton who work in office and administrative support (16.48%), sales jobs (10.94%), and teaching (8.26%).
+There are especially a lot of people living in Binghamton who work in office and administrative support (16.22%), sales jobs (11.69%), and food service (8.25%).

 Also of interest is that Binghamton has more people living here who work in computers and math than 95% of the places in the US.